mayank-hassija/mayank-hassija/README.md

 <!-- quote-start -->
 <div align="center">

-> *all this worldly wisdom was once the unimaginable heresy of one wise man.*
+> *leisure is the time for doing something useful. this type of leisure the diligent person will obtain and enjoy. the lazy person never.*

 </div>
 <!-- quote-end -->